alex/what-happens-when/README.rst

 * Refresh and stop buttons for refreshing or stopping the loading of current documents
 * Home button that takes you to your home page
+* Security measures to warn users of harmful links and redirects

 **Browser High-Level Structure**